microsoft/jacdac-ddk/README.md

 # Jacdac Device Development Kit (DDK)

+**Partner Preview: Jacdac is currently in preview.
+If you would like to join as a pre-release test partner, please email jacdac-tap@microsoft.com.**

 ## Introduction

 The [Jacdac](https://aka.ms/jacdac) Device Development Kit (DDK) is for 3rd party hardware designers, firmware developers and manufacturers who wish to create their own [Jacdac devices](https://microsoft.github.io/jacdac-docs/devices/).
 A Jacdac device has at least the following three features: